Architecture of Serbia: Decentralization

 With 1950s decentralization and liberalization policies in SFR Yugoslavia, architecture became increasingly fractured along ethnic lines.
 Architects increasingly focused on building with reference to the architectural heritage of their individual socialist republics in the form of critical regionalism.

 Growing distinction of individual ethnic architectural identities within Yugoslavia was exacerbated with the 1972 decentralization of the formerly centralized historical preservation authority, providing individual regions further opportunity to critically analyze their own cultural narratives.

 International Style

-International Style in Serbia in the later half of the 20th century mostly consists of buildings stripped from most decorative elements, having an emphasis on glass skyscraper styled designs.
+International Style in Serbia in the later half of the 20th century mostly consists of buildings stripped from most decorative elements, having an emphasis on glass skyscraper styled designs, with earlier designs incorporating elements of brutalism.
 This trend would continue in the early decades of the 21st century, with some design variations starting to appear in the early 2010s.